Pelagicore/FrancaCCG/README.txt

-Developed by Jesper Lundkvist
+Originally developed by Jesper Lundkvist <jesperlundkvist@gmail.com>
-jesperlundkvist@gmail.com

-Developed as part of Master Thesis conducted at Pelagicore during spring 2015
+Part of Master Thesis conducted at Pelagicore during spring 2015

+Currently supports subset of Franca IDL only!
+See fidl/MediaIndexer/ for example of supported features.

 ---PREREQUISITIES---